 HTML Forms are required for, when you intend to gather some information from the website visitor.
-For example, throughout customer registration you want to collect info such as name, email address, mobile, and so on.
-A Form will certainly take input from the website visitor and it will publish it to a back-end application such as CGI, ASP script or PHP script etc. The back-end application will certainly perform required handling on the passed data based on specified business logic inside the application.
+For example, throughout customer registration, you want to collect info such as name, email address, mobile, and so on.
+A Form will certainly take input from the website visitor and it will publish it to a back-end application such as CGI, ASP script or PHP script, etc. The back-end application will certainly perform the required handling on the passed data based on specified business logic inside the application.

 There are various Form elements offered that are listed below:

 input> element is the most important FORM element.
 The <

 input> element can be displayed in several ways, depending on the type attribute.

 Defines a button for submitting the form data to a form handler.
 The form handler is typically a server page with a script for processing input data.
 The form handler is specified in the form’s action attribute: When you click on submit button the button will send data to the action script.
 The action attribute sends user form data to the server page when the visitor clicked on the button.

 Method and Fieldset